-The deformation heat treatment process is also known as “thermo-mechanical processing”.
+The process of deformation heat treatment is commonly referred to as “thermo-mechanical processing.”

-In the machinery manufacturing process, the pressure processing (roll, forging, rolling) and heat treatment process can be effectively combined to play a dual role of both lineal and heat treatment reinforcement to obtain the comprehensive mechanical properties that a single reinforcement method can not achieve.
+In the field of machinery manufacturing, the combination of pressure processing techniques (such as rolling, forging, and rolling) and heat treatment can result in both linear and heat treatment reinforcement, leading to comprehensive mechanical properties that cannot be achieved through a single reinforcement method.

-This composite strengthening process is called thermomechanical treatment.
+This combined strengthening process is referred to as thermomechanical treatment.

-Therefore, the thermomechanical treatment process has both excellent strengthening effect and great economic benefits.
+Therefore, the thermomechanical treatment process not only provides excellent strengthening effects, but also offers significant economic benefits.

-The following 36 examples of thermomechanical treatment methods are listed for reference.
+For reference, the following 36 examples of thermomechanical treatment methods are listed.

 1. 16 cases of hot-forging quenching process